 The handle of the soft Pitchfix Divot Tool, which fits easily into your pocket, is rubberized for comfort, and the lightweight aluminum prongs are made to withstand even the most difficult turf.

-The tool is available in 17 colors to match your personal preferences, and the removable logo marker, which attaches magnetically to the divot tool, means you will never have to search for a ball marker again.
+The tool is available in 17 colors to match your personal preferences, and the removable logo marker, which attaches magnetically to the divot tool and has ball markers which means you will never have to search for a ball marker again.
 The tool also features an integrated scorecard pencil sharpener.

 A great gift for the golfer in your family, the original Pitchfix Divot Tool is a must-have device around the green.

-The Frogger Hop Magnetic Divot Repair Tool/Ball Marker is a solid, U-shaped golf ball divot tool with two slightly raised prongs that give golfers the perfect angle for repairing their golf ball divots on the green.
+The Frogger Hop Magnetic Divot Repair Tool/Ball Marker is a solid, U-shaped tool with two slightly raised prongs that give golfers the perfect angle for repairing their divots on the green.

 The entire golf tool is made from a high-gloss zinc alloy that is always guaranteed to shine.
 The package also includes a handy ball marker made of the same material.